Compression stockings versus polyphenols for cellulite and water retention

 • Use the cream for 6-12 weeks for some good results, not the usual 1-2 weeks

-Topical products can offer valuable relief for water retention on the skin (part of the cellulite appearance) but they would not help for deeper / more clinical water retention.
+Topical products can offer valuable relief for water retention on the skin (part of the cellulite appearance) but they would not help with deeper / more clinical water retention.

 For a deeper effect oral supplementation is better, as mentioned above.